Make Labor Easier by Giving Birth in Water

 Have the water at bath-water temperature, which is usually around your body temperature.
 Try lounging on your back or side, or kneeling forward on all fours so that the water covers your uterus, at least up to your nipple line.
 Enter the tub when the intensity of your contractions tells you that you need some relief.
 For most women the best time to take the plunge is between 5 and 8 centimeters dilatation, when active labor is in full swing.
-You may also find water labor especially comforting during transition – the most intense stage of labor.
+You may also find giving birth in water especially comforting during transition – the most intense stage of labor.
 The freestyle movements of mother help baby to find the path of least resistance (and least pain).
 Lying in a labor tub can also be used to accelerate a slow labor.
 The splashing of the water on your nipples can trigger the release of contraction-stimulating hormones.
-And water is very effective in easing a fast-and-heavy labor, where the contractions threaten to overwhelm you.
+And giving birth in water is very effective in easing a fast-and-heavy labor, where the contractions threaten to overwhelm you.

-Unless your birth attendant advises you otherwise, it’s safe to use water labor even after your membranes have ruptured.
+Unless your birth attendant advises you otherwise, giving birth in water is safe even after your membranes have ruptured.
 That’s when contractions usually get more intense and you really need the relief of water.
-Maternity centers with much experience in water labor (and water birth) report no increased rate of infection in women using water after their membranes have ruptured, as long as the mothers are in active labor and proper infection control hygiene is followed.
+Maternity centers with much experience with women giving birth in water report no increased rate of infection in women using water after their membranes have ruptured, as long as the mothers are in active labor and proper infection control hygiene is followed.

 If your hospital or birth center does not offer a labor tub or you’re unable to rent one, at least try sitting in a regular tub or taking a shower.
 A jet of warm water is often especially effective in easing back labor.
 Don’t expect all the pain of labor to float away into the water.
-Yet our personal experience and that of other women who have used labor pools suggest that water is one of the most wonderful laborsaving devices available.
+Yet our personal experience and that of other women has shown that giving birth in water is one of the most wonderful labor saving devices available.